vboyce/Maze/ibex_maze/README.md

 > if (x) this.utils.setValueForNextElement("counter",x);

+Note that this means that if you have blocks, with a message in between blocks, the count will reset at the start of each block, which may be desirable.

-## Result columns: (first seven are same as for other Ibex modules)
+## Result columns:
+The first seven are same as for other Ibex modules; see Ibex documentation for an explanation.
 * 8.Word number: Starting at 0 for the first (no-real-choice) word.
 * 9.Word: The text of the correct word.
-* 10.Alternative: The text of the incorrect choice.
+* 10.Alternative: The text of the distractor.
 * 11.Word on (0=left, 1=right): Either 0 or 1 to indicate which side of the screen the correct word was displayed on.
 * 12.Correct: "yes" or "no" depending on whether the participant answered correctly.
 Note that "no" will be shown for words the participant did not see (i.e. words after the one they got wrong).
 * 13.Reading time: in ms. Reading time is provided for all words a participant saw, but the 0-word reading time is assessed differently (and so may not be comparable with other words in the sentence).
 Reading times are given for the word a participant gets wrong.
 "None" is used for words a participant did not see.